mileslyon-code/spring-hibernate-services-sample/readme.txt

 execute generateDB.sql against your MySQL instance

-The application will populate tables with demo data on start up
+The application does a check for data and will populate tables with demo data on start up

 ----------------------
 2) Project requirements and setup